umguec/Decoding-brain-representations/README.md

 ## Task 1

-- Visualize some of the stimuli in the training set, test set and the prior set.
-Tip: You can use reshape and imshow/imagesc functions.
+- Visualize some of the stimuli.
+Tip: You can use reshape function, and imshow or imagesc functions.
 - Normalize X and Y to have zero mean and unit variance.
 Tip: Recall that normalization means subtracting the mean of each pixel/voxel from itself and dividng it by its standard deviation.
 You can use mean and std functions, or zscore function.
 - Split X and Y in two parts called X_training and X_test, and Y_training and Y_test.
 The training set should contain 80 stimulus-response pairs (40 pairs for sixes and 40 pairs nines).
 The test set should contain 20 stimulus-response pairs (10 pairs for sixes and 10 pairs for nines).